Sudheer (Malayalam actor)

-Sudheer (d.
-2004) was an Indian actor who predominantly worked in the Malayalam film industry.
+Sudheer (died 2004) was an Indian actor who predominantly worked in the Malayalam film industry.
 He was a lead actor during the 1970s.
 He acted in more than 100 movies.
 His role in the movie Chembarathy in 1972 was well noted.
 He won a Kerala State Film Award in 1975 for his performance in the movie Sathyathinte Nizhalil.

 Sudheer has also played the second lead in the 1978 Rajinikanth starrer Bairavi and has played the lead role in Sonna Namba Mateengae.

 Background

 Sudheer hailed from Kodungallur and was the son of Padiyath P. A. Mohiyuddin, a former District Judge.
 His first film was Nizhalattam in 1970.